 2.3.7 is otherwise illegal or causes damage or injury to any person or property;

-and LearnerLab reserves the right, without liability or prejudice to its other rights to the Client, to disable the Client’s access to any material that breaches the provisions of this clause.
+2.3.8 or otherwise conflicts or contradicts what LearnerLab at its sole discretion deems to be acceptable use of the Service, and LearnerLab reserves the right, without liability or prejudice to its other rights to the Client, to disable the Client’s access to any material that it deems a breach of the provisions of this clause.

 2.4 The Client shall not: